Dr Claire Hargreaves

 Profile

-I am a quantitative social scientist, with over ten years experience in research focused on communities, criminal and family justice, and the interlinks with health and social care.
-My research involves large scale data linkage (including national and international administrative data), data management, statistical analysis and data visualisation, as well as primary data collection, survey design and public engagement.
+I am a quantitative social scientist with over a decade of experience conducting research focused on social justice and inequalities across vulnerable communities, particularly within the contexts of farming communities, criminal and family justice, health, and social care.
+My expertise spans large-scale administrative data linkage (national and international), data management, advanced statistical analysis, data visualisation, primary data collection, survey design, and public engagement.

-Alongside this, I am working on a 24-month ESRC-funded data linkage study, led by Professor Judith Harwin (School of Law, Lancaster University), investigating the impact of family drug and alcohol courts (FDACs) on parental offending through the linkage and analysis of three administrative data sources, FDAC, Cafcass and the Police National Computer (PNC).
-I am also co-investigator on a 30-month NIHR-funded project, which aims to provide a comprehensive evidence framework to inform the provision of social care for imprisoned women which will be of utility too service commissioners, providers and frontline staff.
+In parallel, I am working on a 24-month ESRC-funded data linkage study, led by Professor Judith Harwin (School of Law, Lancaster University), examining the impact of Family Drug and Alcohol Courts (FDACs) on parental offending.
+This involves the integration and analysis of three key administrative datasets: FDAC, Cafcass, and the Police National Computer (PNC).